mitulgajera/Project-SYSC5709W/README.md

 ### 2.	include: This folder has the all the header files used in the project.

-  -	changeintemperature.h

   -	checkTemperature.h

+  -	heatingSystem.h

+  -	needHeatOrCold.h

+  -	printNewTempMsg.h

-  -	selectseason.h
+  - printTaskDoneMsg.h

   -	startCooling.h

-  - delay.h

   -	startHeating.h

+  -	tempChangeWaitDelay.h

-  -	validateInput.h
+  - validateIntegerInput.h
   ---------------------

 ### 3.	src: This folder contains the source code for the message and top model.

-  -	changeintemperature.c

   -	checkTemperature.c

+  -	heatingSystem.c

+  -	needHeatOrCold.c

-  -	delay.c
+  -	printNewTempMsg.c

-  -	main.c
+  - printTaskDoneMsg.c

-  -	selectseason.c
+  -	startCooling.c

   -	startHeating.c

-  - startCooling.c
+  -	tempChangeWaitDelay.c

-  -	validateinput.c
+  - validateIntegerInput.c
   ------------------

 ### 4. Authors